Are you a teacher looking to further your education?

 Complete the Free Application for Federal Student Aid (FAFSASM).

-Be enrolled as an undergraduate, postbaccalaureate, or graduate student at a school that participates in the TEACH Grant Program.
+Be enrolled as an undergraduate, graduate, post graduate student going for the Masters of Technology degree, at a school that participates in the TEACH Grant Program.

 Be enrolled in a TEACH-Grant-eligible program.